israelbond/EVE-escapes/README.md

 Command line application that supplies support to EVE Online players while they travel through the EVE universe.
-Most players could benefit from being able to create a shortest path to a location based on some security value or the amount of kills in a system.
+Most players could benefit from being able to create a shortest path to a location based on amount of kills in a system.

 This is the perfect starting point for any EVE mapping development.
-Provides a database built around system_ids and connections.
+Provides a database built around system_ids and connections using kill data directly fromCCP and zkilboard.

 ### Other software contributions
 * Web framework with: